Josef Fenneker Collection

-Rolf Aurich, Annette Groschke, Christine Grün, Daniel Meiller, Andrea Ziegenbruch (all on staff at the Deutsche Kinemathek); Guido Altendorf (Filmmuseum Potsdam), Prof. Monika Hagedorn-Saupe and Axel Ermert (Institut für Museumsforschung), Stefanie Eckert and Ralf Schenk (DEFA-Stiftung), Georg Ketteler (Stadtmuseum Bocholt), Anke Wilkening (Friedrich-Wilhelm Murnau-Stiftung)
+Rolf Aurich, Annette Groschke, Christiane Grün, Daniel Meiller, Andrea Ziegenbruch (all on staff at the Deutsche Kinemathek); Guido Altendorf (Filmmuseum Potsdam), Prof. Monika Hagedorn-Saupe and Axel Ermert (Institut für Museumsforschung), Stefanie Eckert and Ralf Schenk (DEFA-Stiftung), Georg Ketteler (Stadtmuseum Bocholt), Anke Wilkening (Friedrich-Wilhelm Murnau-Stiftung)

 All of the contents, graphics and photographs published in the context of the online presentation "The Film Posters of Josef Fenneker" are protected by copyright and may only be used by third parties with prior written consent.